Brian-Masse/Recall/README.md

 - added the notes of an event to the preview on the timeline
 - redesigned the tag page
+- made all context menus across the UI consistent

 BUG FIXES: